Edited writing is reader-friendly writing.

 Substantive Edit – a thorough review of the content, structure and tone of your writing

-In a short piece of writing, you might want all three levels of editing – the whole works.
+You might want all three levels of editing – the whole works.
 Substantive editing is done first, followed by line editing, and then copy editing.